zcfs/Meteor-http-methods/README.md

 * should be used on https connections
 * Its difficult / impossible to logout a user?

-`token` the current `clientId` / `access_token` seems to be a better solution.
+`token` the current `access_token` seems to be a better solution.
 Better control and options to logout users.
 But calling the initial `login` method still requires:
 * hashing of password
 * use https